rohanmhn/Multiple-linear-regression-with-Ames-housing-data-set/README.md

 # Research Questions
 1.Which property characteristics significantly influence residential sale prices?

-2. How effectively can a Multiple Linear Regression model predict sale prices using these features?
+2.How effectively can a Multiple Linear Regression model predict sale prices using these features?

 # Key Techniques Used
 ## Feature Engineering